+ANSWER:

-ANSWER: 15.625 lb of USDA Foods Diced Chicken will provide 100-2.5 oz servings
+Calculate: How many pounds of USDA Foods Diced Chicken are needed for 100-2.5-oz servings?

+ANSWER:

-SHOW SLIDE: Stock Keeping Units (SKUs)/ Product Codes
+Stock Keeping Units (SKUs)/Product Codes

 Good menu planning also includes optimizing stock keeping units (SKUs).
 A SKU is a unique identifier for each unit of product and is often the product code.
 Identifying multiple uses for an inventory item is cost efficient for both the district and the vendor.
 Think of all the menu items you can create with diced chicken, brown rice, or chopped fresh onions.